 2. Clean the soles

-Yep – white toothpaste isn’t just for cleaning your teeth!
-Use this on white sneakers (especially the lining and soles!) or mesh shoes.
-Stay away from gel or coloured toothpastes, though – they’ll just stain your kicks!
+Yep – white toothpaste isn’t just for cleaning your teeth.
+Use this on white sneakers (especially the lining and soles) or white mesh shoes.
+Stay away from gel or coloured toothpaste, though – they’ll just stain your kicks!